 Directory Structure Requirements.
 OpenClaw looks for skills in specific directories, and misplacing skill files is a common cause of "skill not found" errors.
 The standard skill directories are: ~/.openclaw/skills/ for user-level skills (available to all agents), and .openclaw/skills/ in the project directory for project-specific skills.
 Skills placed outside these directories won't be discovered by OpenClaw's skill loader.

 Dependency Resolution Failures.
 Some skills declare dependencies on external tools or other skills.
-When a dependency cannot be satisfied—for instance, a skill requires python3 but the environment only has python—the skill is silently skipped.
-Check your skill's dependencies field against the available tools in your environment.
-Running openclaw doctor --fix can identify and sometimes resolve dependency issues automatically by installing missing tools or creating necessary symlinks.
+When a dependency cannot be satisfied—for instance, a skill requires python3 but the environment only has python—the skill may be skipped or reported as unavailable.
+Check the skill's dependency list against the runtime, then use openclaw doctor and logs to confirm whether the problem is dependency resolution, tool approval, or an allowlist policy.

 Production Error Handling — Retry Logic and Multi-Provider Failover